- Need gas-powered tree cutter?

 - Half throttle choke ensures quick and easy start-up.

-- Has a side-access chain tensioning system.
+- Equipped with a side-access chain tensioning system.

 - A bit heavy.